SiteGround WordPress Hosting Review

-The default WordPress install at SiteGround comes with the latest build of WordPress, as of now i.e. 4.6.1, and other than the native WordPress plugins, SiteGround adds their own caching plugin SG CachePress or Supercacher, which controls the SiteGround’s server caching features, right within from your WordPress Dashboard.
+The default WordPress install at SiteGround comes with the latest build of WordPress, and other than the native WordPress plugins, SiteGround adds their own caching plugin SG CachePress or Supercacher, which controls the SiteGround’s server caching features, right within from your WordPress Dashboard.

-Before, we test the SiteGround services, I want to take a look a brief look at the user area inside the SiteGround account.
+Before we test the SiteGround services, I want to take a look at a brief look at the user area inside the SiteGround account.
 Under the information & settings tab, you’ll find all the details related to your account, including your primary domain name, account DNS, account IP address.

 You can notice, in the bottom area there’s a list of all the external domains registered with SiteGround, you can notice mine “likedesk.com,” if you’ve any domain registered with SiteGround itself then you’ll also find it over here.

-Further, there are other paid add-on for your account such as HackAlert Malware monitoring, goMobil website builder to create a mobile version of your site, which I believe is no longer needed since a majority of themes nowadays are responsive and built with mobile first approach.
+Further, there is other paid add-on for your account such as HackAlert Malware monitoring, goMobil website builder to create a mobile version of your site, which I believe is no longer needed since a majority of themes nowadays are responsive and built with a mobile-first approach.
 Dedicated IP is also available for each account at an annual fee.

-The next tab installations shows the total no of WordPress sites that you’ve installed on your account, as you could see that I’ve installed one WordPress site on this WordPress hosting.
+The next tab installations show the total no of WordPress sites that you’ve installed on your account, as you could see that I’ve installed one WordPress site on this WordPress hosting.

-The cPanel at SiteGround is a custom-skinned, it serves as a gateway to access all sorts of server level features and various tools related to your WordPress site.
+The cPanel at SiteGround is a custom-skinned, it serves as a gateway to access all sorts of server-level features and various tools related to your WordPress site.
 On the top left, you can check all your account details, a SuperCacher tab that shows the status of SuperCacher, along with a button to flush the cache.
-On the bottom left, you can anytime take a quick glance of your site resource usage, from CPU usage, disk usage, or bandwidth consumption etc.
+On the bottom left, you can anytime take a quick glance at your site resource usage, from CPU usage, disk usage, or bandwidth consumption, etc.

 WordPress auto installer

-SiteGround has also added few more tools to enable hassle free experience for WordPress site users.
-I’ll quickly brief you about each of the feature.
+SiteGround has also added a few more tools to enable hassle-free experience for WordPress site users.
+I’ll quickly brief you about each of the features.

 Alike other Managed WordPress hosting providers, SiteGround also gives you the premium feature to automatically update your WordPress version, as well as not just WordPress, the updater at SiteGround also updates your plugins.
 However, only those WordPress plugins will be updated which are listed in the official WordPress plugin repository.